dmonad/gulp-ljs/README.md

 ```
 npm install gulp-ljs --save-dev
 ```
 Using this plugin is pretty straight forward.
-For the sake of sanity I replace *automatically* the extension of the filepath.
+For the sake of sanity I replace the extension of the filepath *automatically*.
-While the gulp-guys will hate this, I think that this this could save your day (when you forgot to set a replace pipe).
 ```
 var ljs = require('gulp-ljs');

 gulp.task('literate', function () {
   gulp.src('path/**/*.js')
     .pipe(ljs())
-    .pipe(gulp.dest('path/'))
+    .pipe(gulp.dest('path/')) // writes *.md
 });

 ```